-Risk factors may include age and sex, as well as, personal choices and lifestyle activities including smoking, drinking, and diet.
+Risk factors may include age and sex, personal choices, and lifestyle activities including smoking, drinking, and diet.

 - People diagnosed with oral cavity and oropharyngeal cancer have an average age of 62 years old.
 Still, about a quarter of mouth and throat cancer patients are younger than 55 years old.

-- Men are more probable to get oral cancer — two times than women.
+- Men are more likely to get oral cancer — two times than women.

-- Human papillomavirus (HPV) infection cause some forms of cancer including mouth and throat.
+- Human papillomavirus (HPV) infection causes some forms of cancer, including mouth and throat.

 - A low-fruit and low-vegetable diet can also contribute to the increased risk of oral cancer, based on several studies.